When Good Milk Goes Bad

 Once my cold was over, I decided it was definitely time to do something with that gallon of sour milk.
 I rolled up my sleeves and made a quadruple batch of cinnamon raisin muffins, a batch of sour milk biscuits, and a loaf of Boston Brown Bread.
 Sour milk and whey both produce nice, fluffy results in your home baked goodies.

 That used up half the sour milk.
 I was tired of baking, quite frankly…and I knew we didn’t need any more nummies hanging around tempting us.
 So I went online and looked up uses for sour milk.
-Don’t you just love the internet?!
-The results of my search made me jump for joy.
-Okay, I didn’t really jump, but I thought about it. 🙂 There was a recipe for making cottage cheese from sour milk!
-I’ve been wanting to try cottage cheese, since my son loves the stuff and can eat a 16 oz container in 2 sittings (mainly because I pointed out that he should not eat the whole thing in 1 sitting!).
+I found several recipes for making cottage cheese from sour milk!
+I’ve been wanting to try cottage cheese, since my son loves the stuff and can eat a 16 oz container in no time at all.
 The cost of a small container of organic cottage cheese is pretty close to $4 so I was delighted to have a thrifty use for the last of the sour milk in the fridge.

-In the meantime, I’d love to hear about your uses for sour milk!
-Do you use it, toss it, feed it to the pigs and chickens, or wait for someone else in the house to do something with it?!
+I’d love to hear about your uses for sour milk.
+Do you use it, toss it, or feed it to the pigs and chickens?